fourcube/exmetrics/README.md

 iex> Metrics.Histogram.new "my_histogram", 1000000, 3
 :ok

-# This automatically registers gauges for
+# This automatically registers gauges for the histograms
 #   50th percentile
 #   75th percentile
 #   90th percentile